eduardoboucas/buildtimes/posts/2025-03-25-you-should-know-this-before-choosing-nextjs/2025-03-25-you-should-know-this-before-choosing-nextjs.md

 Next.js once had [a serverless mode](https://nextjs.org/blog/next-8#serverless-nextjs) that you could enable with a configuration property, but it was [removed without further explanation in October 2022](https://github.com/vercel/next.js/pull/41495).
 No equivalent mode was ever introduced.

-The official React documentation, which is [the Next.js team help maintain](https://github.com/vercel/next.js/pull/41495), says that Next.js can be [deployed to _any serverless hosting_](https://react.dev/learn/creating-a-react-app#nextjs-app-router), but there is no official documentation whatsoever for this.
+The official React documentation, which [the Next.js team help maintain](https://github.com/vercel/next.js/pull/41495), says that Next.js can be [deployed to _«any serverless hosting»_](https://react.dev/learn/creating-a-react-app#nextjs-app-router), but there is no official documentation whatsoever for this.

 This means that any providers who want to offer support for Next.js with the same computing model that the framework itself promotes must reverse-engineer their way to a custom implementation.